CloudEngineHub/feeding-deployment/README.md

 1. Recommended: create and source a virtualenv.
 2. `pip install -e ".[develop]"`

-## Controller Example

-1. On one terminal on the compute system, ssh to the NUC: `sshnuc` with lab password
-2. On the NUC, run the controller server: `cd feeding-deployment/src/feeding_deployment/robot_controller && python arm_server.py`
-3. On another terminal on the compute system, run the controller client example: `cd deployment_ws/src/feeding-deployment/src/feeding_deployment/robot_controller && python arm_client.py`

 ## Run Feeding Demo on Real Robot
 1. Run the arm controller server on the NUC:
    - ssh to the NUC: `sshnuc` with lab password